Ambush (1988 film)

-Ambush is a 1988 Filipino action film directed by Francis 'Jun' Posadas and written by Jerry O. Tirazona.
-It stars Ronnie Ricketts, Dick Israel, Sonny Parsons, E.R.
-Ejercito, Leo Lazaro, Bobby Zshornack, and Beverly Vergel.
-The film depicts an armed struggle between the New People's Army's Sparrow Unit and the Armed Forces of the Philippines.
-Produced by Regent Films, Ambush was released in theaters on July 13, 1988.
+Ambush is a 1988 Filipino action film directed by Francis "Jun" Posadas and written by Jerry O. Tirazona.
+Starring Ronnie Ricketts, Dick Israel, Sonny Parsons, E.R.
+Ejercito, Leo Lazaro, Bobby Zshornack, and Beverly Vergel, the story follows an armed struggle between the New People's Army's Sparrow Unit and the Armed Forces of the Philippines.

-It was given a mildly positive review by critic Lav Diaz, who praised its non-propagandistic depiction of ideological conflicts between communist revolutionaries and law enforcers, while criticizing its technical flaws and the inclusion of an implausible character.
+Produced by Regent Films, the film was theatrically released on July 13, 1988.